ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Energy System
 There is a single (numerical) energy pool for each player, the maximum energy you can have at any given time is 10.
 At round end, players retain up to 3 energy and any excess is discarded (banked energy limit of 3 is separate from the main 10 energy limit).
-Players begin the game with 2 energy counters and gain an additional 2 after each round (maximum is also 10).
+Players begin the game with 3 energy counters and gain an additional one after each round (maximum is also 10).
 Each round, players get 1 energy for each of their energy counters.

 ---
 ## Power Sources